Section 4707.20 | Written contract or agreement in duplicate required.

 (11) If the sale is of real or personal property at absolute auction, a statement affirming that the seller of the real or personal property has a bona fide intention to transfer ownership of the property to the highest bidder.

-(12) If the sale is a multi-parcel auction, a statement between the owner or owners of the real or personal property and the auctioneer, auction firm, or special auctioneer attesting that the type of auction will be a multi-parcel auction.
+(12) If the sale is a multi-parcel auction, a statement between the owner or owners of the real or personal property and the auctioneer or auction firm attesting that the type of auction will be a multi-parcel auction.